 The Suffolk County Council Floods Team (external website) will investigate incidents of flooding, use the website or telephone on 08456 066 067 to report flooding.

 Use of sandbags during flooding

-In Suffolk, the County, District and Borough Councils have taken expert advice and agreed not to provide sandbags to protect individual properties:
+In Suffolk, the Local Authorities have taken expert advice and agreed not to provide sandbags to protect individual properties: